The Piano Tickler — your online source for expert piano tuning and repair

 Difference Between Upright and Grand Pianos

-Well, if we want to be upright or grand, we surely should know the difference—that is, between the two types of pianos.
+Well, if we want to be upright or grand, we surely should know the difference — that is, between the two types of pianos.
 I mean, seriously now.
 The upright piano is also referred to as a vertical.
 It stands up, so to speak.
 A grand piano is horizontal and lies down.
 But it's not really lying down, since three legs (four on old square grands) are supporting it.
 The strings and cast iron harp or plate inside are horizontal in a grand and vertical in an upright.

-Design and Structural Differences
+Design and

 The cast iron plate in both types looks about the same.
 With grands, there is a more curved shape and closed-in design, giving them a more attractive look than uprights.
 Which is good, because with the top raised, we can see inside a grand.
 Verticals are closed up and do not allow an inside view.
 Now, we shouldn't misunderstand.
 The plate in a grand piano is not necessarily made just for looks.
 It is designed to give the instrument greater strength and tone, and because of the way the soundboard is shaped, a grand piano utilizes a greater portion of its sounding board than a vertical.